 A pharmacist may occasionally dispense the wrong medication or fail to inform a patient of dangerous interactions with other drugs.
 In the past, patients who abused prescription drugs were also able to file claims against pharmacists who dispensed the drugs.

-Because the cases often include thousands of plaintiffs, courts will often consolidate them into a class-action lawsuit.
+Because the cases often include thousands of plaintiffs, courts will often consolidate them.
 This makes it easier to try cases and come to terms on a settlement.

 When a defendant realizes that it makes the most financial sense to stop fighting the cases in court, it will often come to a settlement agreement with plaintiffs.
 The settlement amount depends on many different factors, but payouts can be massive.